w3f/polkadot-wiki/docs/learn/learn-identity.md

 Unless no additional information is available here, you must reach out to specific registrars individually if you want to be judged by those.

-:::info Registrar 0 decommissioned on April 1st, 2024
+:::info Decomissioned Registrar Service

-From the 1st of April 2024 onwards, Registrar 0 will still exist on-chain but will not accept any new judgment requests.
+From the 1st of April 2024 onwards, **Registrar 0** will still exist on-chain but will not accept any new judgment requests.
 The registrar fee is set to a substantial amount to dissuade identity judgement requests.
 Identities judged by the registrar before that date will not be affected.
 For new identity judgment, please use the other registrars.

+{{ kusama: **Registrar 2** is no longer offering registrar services on Kusama. :kusama }}

 :::

-{{ kusama: :::info Registrar 2 decommissioned

-Registrar 2 is no longer offering registrar services on Kusama.

-::: :kusama }}

 ~~Registrar 0~~ : <br /> **URL**: NA <br /> **Account**:
 {{ polkadot: ~~12j3Cz8qskCGJxmSJpVL2z2t3Fpmw3KoBaBaRGPnuibFc7o8~~ :polkadot }}